fabric/fabric/sites/docs/upgrading.rst

   time it became clear this wasn't worth the tradeoffs of having confusing noninteractive behavior and difficult debugging/testing procedures.

-  Version 2 takes an arguably cleaner approach (based on functionality added to v1 over time) where users are encouraged to leverage the configuration system and/or serve the user prompts for runtime secrets at the *start* of the process; if the system determines it's missing information partway through, it raises exceptions instead of prompting.
+  Modern Fabric takes an arguably cleaner approach (based on functionality added to v1 over time) where users are encouraged to leverage the configuration system and/or serve the user prompts for runtime secrets at the *start* of the process; if the system determines it's missing information partway through, it raises exceptions instead of prompting.
 - Invoke's design includes :ref:`explicit user-facing testing functionality
   <testing-user-code>`; if you didn't find a way to write tests for your
   Fabric-using code before, it should be much easier now.